kunalrustagi08/kunalrustagi08.github.io/_pages/cv.md

   * Decision Analytics Associate
   * Duties include:
     * Working on medical claims data to derive meaningful insights by use of analytics tools like `SQL` and `Tableau`.
-    * Developing `Python` scripts to automate certain processes like highlighting words in transcripts, quality check tests.
+    * Developing `Python` scripts to automate certain processes such as:
+      * Highlighting words in multiple transcripts at once
+      * Reduce the effort of creating manual pivot tables in `Excel` by setting up a one-time code
+      * Reduce the intracacies of using `Tableau` to compare trends by using pandas
+      * Automating the quality check tests to get counts of rows `SQL` tables before and after data loading

 * **[Indian Institute of Tropical Meteorology, Pune](https://www.tropmet.res.in/)** [2019 - 2020]